TRENDMizzou/TREND-manual/manual/GUI/trendmaingui.md

 save data as individual files.
 Therefore a `dir` Directory Chooser widget is provided for the Topspin and VnmrJ data directories.
 Its usage is similar to the `file` File Chooser widget described previously.
+Note space is **NOT** allowed in the Topspin or VnmrJ directory names.
 A manually made directory index, which is in the same form of `file.index` can still be read by the `file` File Chooser for parsing Topspin and VnmrJ directories.
 See [manual](../CLI/trendmain.md) for details.
 <img src="../../png/png_gui/Png3_trendNMR.png" width="600" alt="trendnmr">